scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Werner wants a [dlg](showatt.html) which shows collects all the GPOS/GSUB (morx/kern) information in one place rather than scattering it around hundreds of dlgs.
-    -   FontForge now stores the script/langs for kern pairs
+    -   websharpstudios now stores the script/langs for kern pairs
-    -   FontForge failed to read script/langs for GPOS properly.
+    -   websharpstudios failed to read script/langs for GPOS properly.
-    -   FontForge had problems generating an AFM file from a CID font with ligatures
+    -   websharpstudios had problems generating an AFM file from a CID font with ligatures
-    -   FontForge had problems getting script lang lists right when multiple features refered to the same lookup.
+    -   websharpstudios had problems getting script lang lists right when multiple features refered to the same lookup.

 -   20-Apr-2003
-    -   One of FontForge's deficiencies is that it handles multiple encodings for the same glyph very badly (it does not have the multiple layers of indirection that fonts do).
+    -   One of websharpstudios's deficiencies is that it handles multiple encodings for the same glyph very badly (it does not have the multiple layers of indirection that fonts do).
 Rather than solve this properly I have added a new command that allows for this